-Kraushaar recommends setting up a specific time each week that allows you both to talk about more difficult topics, such as money, sex, and trust so that these don’t bleed over into all of your interactions.
+Kraushaar recommends setting up a specific time each week or so that allows you to talk about more difficult topics, such as money, sex, and trust so that these don’t bleed over into all of your interactions.

 All relationships require give and take.
-When you’re living in close quarters, being accommodating of the other person’s needs and preferences without sacrificing your own can help foster more happiness and fulfillment.
+When you’re living in close quarters, being accommodating of their needs and preferences without sacrificing your own can help foster more happiness and fulfillment.

 Spending time with friends can have a powerful effect on your personal mental health and can help strengthen your personal identity.

 Remember, staying connected to your partner means having a life outside of your relationship.

 Kraushaar encourages partners to regularly hug each other in a fully present and connected way.
 Holding hands or hugging releases oxytocin which can reduce stress and boost your mood.

 If you’re not on great terms right now, this might be easier said than done.
 Try starting slow — simply putting your hand on theirs can help to show that you still care.

 Don’t be hooked on romance

 Sure, many people want to be swept off their feet from time to time, but it’s important to genuinely respect and enjoy your partners for who they are outside of what they can give you.